monk-io/docs/_mkdocs/docs/gui/index.md

 The Wizard allows you to quickly design your system, configure its variables and cloud provisioning into Monk manifest yaml.

-When you decide your template is ready, you can load your new template to your local Monk environment.
+When you decide your Kit is ready, you can load your new Kit to your local Monk environment.

 <figure>
   <img src="/assets/gui8.png" />
 </figure>

-After it loads, you should be able to see your new components and system under Templates.
+After it loads, you should be able to see your new components and system under Kits.

 <figure>
   <img src="/assets/gui9.png" />